-What does working with children in performances that are meant for a mixed or for an adult audience mean to contemporary performing arts artists?
+What does working with children in performances that are meant for a mixed or an adult audience mean to contemporary performing arts artists?
 How are children presented/represented on stage together with adults?
 Work with children is not necessarily work for children.
 What are the political implications in work where children are on stage together with adults, and much more.

-Stefan Bläske is dramaturg at International Institute for Political Murder founded by Milo Rau.
+- Stefan Bläske (D/B) Stefan Bläske is dramaturg at International Institute for Political Murder founded by Milo Rau.

-Martina Grohmann is director of Theater Rampe, Stuttgart.
+- Martina Grohmann (D) Martina Grohmann is director of Theater Rampe, Stuttgart.

-Martin Grünheit is a director.
+- Martin Grünheit (D) Martin Grünheit is a director.
 Die Biene im Kopf by Schimmelpfennig was made for children using virtual reality at Theater an der Parkaue, Berlin.

-Sahar Rahimi is a director and performer in the company Monster Truck.
+- Sahar Rahimi (D) Sahar Rahimi is a director and performer in the company Monster Truck.
 The performance Sorry with five children from Nigeria is touring the world.

 The discussion is organized by Goethe-Institut Finnland and performance company Oblivia, and it is part of Oblivia’s performance project Children and Other Radicals